4ureliek/TEanalysis/README.md

 	## ExSt file
 	----------------
 	   [ONLY for -f gtf => transcript analysis]
-	   File used internally summarizing all info about each exons
+	   File used internally, summarizing all info about each exons (but can be useful, to get the whole transcript structure)

 	## TrInfos files
 	----------------